-So you’re going to be (or recently became) a father!
+So you’re going to be (or recently became) a new father!
 Congrats!

 It’s a super exciting, life changing experience matched by none other.
-And you’re probably freaking out a little, right?
+And as a new dad, you’re probably freaking out a little, right?

 That’s okay.
 It’s totally normal.
-In fact, pretty much anything you could be feeling right now is normal.
+In fact, pretty much anything you could be feeling right now is normal for new dads.

 Seriously, you’re about to be in charge of making another human great — of being in charge of not only keeping them alive, but teaching them how to be a decent part of society that will one day make an impact on the world.